TRArailgrants

 $5.5 billion has been set aside for this program, $3 billion of which much be authorized by the 2023-2024 Congress.
 This is a discretionary grant managed by the Federal Railroad Administration.
 Eligible grantees include public entities like counties, states, tribes, port authorities, and metro planning entities.

-OPEN: National Culvert Removal and Restoration Grant
+National Culvert Removal and Restoration Grant

 $5 billion has been set aside for this program, $4 billion of which must be authorized by the 2023-2024 Congress.
 This is a discretionary grant managed by the Federal Highway Administration.
 Eligible grantees include public entities like a state, a unit of local government or a tribal entity.